Chaython/Brave-Portable-Updater/README.md

 It should now also check if the version is in place and skip downloading if it is.

-⚠ If you want to run at boot edit the script to point towards the download_brave.ps1 ⚠
+If you want to run at boot edit the script to point towards the download_brave.ps1. [if its in the same directory as download_brave.ps1 it should now find it automatically however.]

 This is currently configured for Windows, as brave-portable is for Windows.
 Therefore I am now deprecating .py and .js